-DFlow Dashboard is a first-of-its-kind interface for order flow sellers (i.e. crypto wallets) and their users (i.e. retail investors).
+The DFlow Dashboard is the core user-facing interface and entrypoint into DFlow.
 The DFlow Dashboard lets wallets easily create and manage order flow auctions, and the public access real-time data and insights on order handling and execution.

 Background on Traditional Regulations